tomdaboom/robust_transfer_generation/README.md

 ## Results
 The transferred models seem to be noticably better at producing images than the initial robust classifier, especially when the initial values for $x _i$ are chosen independently of the training set, or when using smaller numbers of iterations.

+## Acknowledgements
+- Code for the SSIM metric taken from [this repo](https://github.com/Po-Hsun-Su/pytorch-ssim)